-We focused on this area given the significance of its carrying amount as at 31 December 2022 and the involvement of significant judgement on the determination of fair value of investment property and application of valuation methodology.
+We focused on this area given the significance of its carrying amount as at 31 December 2023 and the involvement of significant judgement on the determination of fair value of investment property and application of valuation methodology.

-Investment property represents 28% of the Group's total assets.
-Management engaged independent valuer to perform the valuation and determine the indicative value of the investment property held as at financial year end.
-Management has adopted the indicative value determined by the independent valuer as the fair value of the Group's investment property as at 31 December 2022 which amounted to \$1.08 million.
+Investment property represents 38% of the Group's total assets.
+Management engaged an independent valuer to perform the valuation and determine the indicative value of the investment property held as at financial year-end.
+Management has adopted the indicative value determined by the independent valuer as the fair value of the Group's investment property as at 31 December 2023 which amounted to \$1.06 million.
+How our audit addressed the Key Audit Matters

-Our procedures included the following: We assessed the competency and capabilities of the independent professional valuer and noted that the valuer has good standing in the industry and have relevant expertise and experience in property valuation.
+Our procedures included the following:

+We assessed the competency and capabilities of the independent professional valuer and noted that the valuer has good standing in the industry and has relevant expertise and experience in property valuation.
 We also considered whether there were any matters that might have affected the objectivity or may have imposed scope limitations upon their work.